SheinbergLab/wildlife-segmenter/README.md

 ### Getting Help

 - Open an issue on GitHub for bugs or feature requests
-- Check the command help: `uv run wildlife_segmenter.py --help`
+- Check the command help: `uv run wildlife_segmenter.py --help` or `uv run wildlife_batch.py --help`
 - Review the database with: `uv run wildlife_segmenter.py query`